jss367/blog/_posts/2018-10-10-software-i-use.md

 ---
 layout: post
-title: "Will AGI be humanlike"
+title: "Software I Use"
-tags: [Artificial Intelligence]
+tags: [Software]
 ---

 I'm always curious how people set up their computers and what software packages they have, so I thought I would share mine.
 I use Windows, Mac, and Linux, so the exact setup varies.